QuinoatheRaptor/RacingSeasonSimulator/README.md

 If you fully simulate the race, another thing you'll see printed is the list of "Events" of the lap.
 Lap events are crashes, near crashes, first place lead changes, and pit stops.
 Pit stops print how long the actual pit stop took.

+If you don't what to see every car's position every lap there are two variables called topCars and topSeconds that can be adjusted.
+The code will only print the top topCars cars in the race or every car who's less than topSeconds behind first place.
+These can be changed in lines 131-133 of RaceSimulator.java.

 ## Input